Centenary Building: Listing proposal and demolition

+In 2014 the University of Salford decided to withdraw teaching and research from the Centenary Building and the adjacent Adelphi Building by August 2016.
+The Centenary Building was later used as a production base for the Channel 4 reality series The Circle from 2019 to 2021.

-In October 2024, the C20 Society (Twentieth Century Society) submitted a listing application for the Centenary Building.
+In October 2024, the Twentieth Century Society submitted a listing application for the Centenary Building.
 The building had been vacant for several years and had suffered from vandalism.
 Previous proposals to repurpose the building had not progressed, and the application aimed to protect it amid the ongoing redevelopment of the surrounding area.

-In November 2024, the University of Salford announced plans to demolish the building as part of a redevelopment of the Adelphi Village area.
+In November 2024, the university announced plans to demolish the building as part of a redevelopment of the Adelphi Village area.
 In its rationale for the decision to demolish the building, the university said the "ageing infrastructure means it no longer meets modern standards and requirements."
 The design, which featured the visible movement of people and had a lack of sound insulation, made it noisy with the sound of feet on the metal staircases reverberating around the building.

 The proposal to demolish the Centenary Building sparked controversy.
 Stephen Hodder, the building's architect described the building as a key part of his professional legacy, and argued that the building, which was under 30 years old, should not be demolished solely due to ageing infrastructure, as it did not justify the environmental costs of demolition and rebuilding.
 Hodder also highlighted the contradiction between the university's sustainability goals and the significant carbon emissions that would result from the redevelopment project.

-Dr. Carole O'Reilly, a senior lecturer at Salford University, acknowledged the building's architectural significance but suggested that its failure to meet current needs might justify its demolition.
+Dr. Carole O'Reilly, a senior lecturer at the university, acknowledged the building's architectural significance but suggested that its failure to meet current needs might justify its demolition.

 Conservationists and environmental campaigners, including the Architects Climate Action Network, Architects Declare, the Twentieth Century Society and Don't Waste Buildings, raised concerns about the environmental and cultural loss involved in demolishing an award-winning structure, advocating for adaptive reuse instead, emphasising the building's historical value.
 In response to the demolition proposal, RIBA board chair Jack Pringle, while not commenting specifically on the Centenary Building, emphasised the importance of the inventive reuse of buildings to achieve a net-zero future.
 He also suggested that all Stirling Prize-winning buildings should be considered for listing.

 Demolition of the Centenary Building commenced in early 2025 and was completed by the end of October.